KxSystems/docs/docs/wp/query-interface.md

 ---
-title: A natural query interface for distributed systems | White papers | kdb+ and q documentation
+title: A natural query interface for distributed systems | kdb+ and q documentation
 description: An interface similar to q for queries to kdb+ tables distributed across multiple systems, implemented in q, trading some q optimizations for convenience
 author: Sean Keevey
 date: November 2014
 keywords: distributed systems, kdb+, natural, q, query
 ---
-White paper
-{: #wp-brand}

 # A natural query interface for distributed systems

 by [Sean Keevey](#author)
 {: .wp-author}

 Technical constraints mean that large real-time database installations tend to be distributed over many processes and machines.
 In an environment where end-users need to be able to query the data directly, this poses a challenge – they must find the location of the data and connect before they can query it.
 Typically this inconvenience is mitigated by providing an API.
 This can take the form of a function which can be used to query tables in the data warehouse.